 Once you're ready to save your changes, click the blue button at the bottom of the window.
 For safety, we've included a confirmation step which will allow you to abort the operation if necessary.

-If for some reason bulk edits aren't powerful enough for what you need to do, you can always resort to our imports feature — see here for more information on that.
+If for some reason bulk edits aren't powerful enough for what you need to do, you can always resort to our imports feature — click below for more information imports.